by Jason Wasserman MD PhD FRCPC

-Reflux esophagitis is a medical condition associated with damage and inflammation of the epithelium on the inside of the esophagus.
-Another name for this condition is gastroesophageal reflux disease (GERD).
-Patients with reflux esophagitis may experience chest pain, difficultly swallowing food, and a burning sensation in the throat or chest.
+Patients with reflux esophagitis may experience chest pain, difficulty swallowing food, and a burning sensation in the throat or chest.
 The symptoms are often worse shortly after a meal or when lying down.

 Reflux esophagitis is caused by the movement or ‘reflux’ of acid from the stomach into the esophagus.
 For many people with this condition, certain foods act as a trigger and avoiding these foods often offers significant relief.
 Alcohol also acts as a trigger for reflux.